2016 Otherwise Award Fellowships Winners

 The support of the Otherwise Fellowship will help Sereno bring her project, a series of illustrations tentatively named The Magnificent Ones, to fruition.
 The series reimagines Filipina woman as near-mythological figures of fantastic grandeur.

 The Fellowship Committee also decided to award honorable mentions to writers Emily Coon, Marianne Kirby, and K. Tempest Bradford.
 We will let you know more about their work later this month.

-The Otherwise Fellowship program, created earlier this year, is designed to provide support and recognition for the new voices who are making visible the forces that are changing our view of gender today.
+The Otherwise Fellowship program, created in 2015, is designed to provide support and recognition for the new voices who are making visible the forces that are changing our view of gender today.
 Each Fellow will receive $500.
 The work produced as a result of this support will be recognized and promoted by the Otherwise Award.

 We intend to continue to provide Fellowships in future years.
 Over time, the Fellowship program will create a network of Fellows who can build connections, provide mutual support, and find opportunities for collaboration.
 This effort will complement the on-going work of the Award — that is, the celebration of speculative fiction that expands and explores gender roles in thought-provoking, imaginative, and occasionally infuriating ways.
 The Otherwise Award is intended to reward those writers who are bold enough to contemplate shifts and changes in gender roles, a fundamental aspect of any society.

-The selection committee for this year’s Otherwise Fellowships was made up of Otherwise Motherboard members Alexis Lothian and Debbie Notkin, Otherwise Award winner Nisi Shawl, and inaugural Otherwise Fellow micha cárdenas.
+The selection committee for this year’s Otherwise Fellowships was made up of the 2015 Otherwise Fellows, Elizabeth LaPensée and Walidah Imarisha; Otherwise Award winner Nike Sulway; and Otherwise Motherboard member Alexis Lothian.

 If you would like to donate to the fund for future Otherwise Fellowships, you can do so here.
 Let us know if you would like your donation to support the Fellowships program specifically.